 Though Langkawi’s landscapes are quite dramatic and well worth a visit, it is an island group, and that means the main event for most ecotourists is aquatic activities.
 Unfortunately, much of Langkawi’s waters are a bit cloudy, though some beaches such as Tanjung Rue have somewhat clear water.
 There are a couple of scuba diving and snorkeling outfits in Langkawi, though be warned: the diving in Langkawi is not nearly as nice as other, similarly priced locations in Malaysia and the rest of Southeast Asia.

 On a better note, be sure to try the Mangrove River tour.
 This is by far my favourite activity on Langkawi, ecotourist or otherwise.
 The Mangrove River tour involves taking a small speedboat down a river, which curls through thick and eerie mangrove forests.
 The boat stops at various locations, such as an eagle feeding site, bat cave, and a lovely aquatic cave.
 You might also visit some non-ecotouristy sites, like a monkey feeding area and a fish farm, but this is typical of natural attractions in Malaysia.
 Just refuse to take part in the activities you don’t feel comfortable with.
 All in all, however, I’d highly recommend the Mangrove River tour.
 It’s a highly enjoyable way of experiencing one of Langkawi’s most unique areas.
 Tours can be arranged for as cheap as 50 ringgit, though the average price seems to be closer to 100 ringgit.

 In the Sky

-Clearly, there’s lots of ways for ecotourists to enjoy themselves in Langkawi.
-Although the island doesn’t features tons of nature sanctuaries, there’s lots of well preserved terrestrial and aquatic ecosystems just begging to be explored.
+Clearly, there are lots of ways for ecotourists to enjoy themselves in Langkawi.
+Although the island doesn’t feature tons of nature sanctuaries, there are lots of well preserved terrestrial and aquatic ecosystems just begging to be explored.